 Streaked Hair is the New Trend

 Uniformity is definitely not the trend.
 Streaks are back in style and right now, they add a lot of interest to the hair styles of celebrities.
-We show you how the stars wear streaked hair and fill you in on the ways to use highlights, lowlights and the new painting techniques
+We show you how the stars wear streaked hair and fill you in on the ways to use highlights, lowlights and the new painting techniques.

 Streaks Setting Highlights

 Highlights are usually to various degrees bleached strands of hair.
-Highlights look good in hair of any colour and have the advantage of not exposing the entire hair to bleach.
+Highlights look good in hair of any color and have the advantage of not exposing the entire hair to bleach.
 Right now, celebrities like to look as if they had just returned from a beach vacation.
 Highlights in their hair tend to suggest that without looking artificial.
 To create this effect they paint the highlights into their hair using a brush.
-This method avoids abrupt colour changes and therefore produces a natural look.
+This method avoids abrupt color changes and therefore produces a natural look.